Devops-Interview-Prep/switch-prep/Tools/OpenSource/Deployment/Linux/Linux.md

 # Introduction

-- Linux is an open-source operating system (OS) that acts as an interface between a computer's hardware and the software you run.
+- Linux is an open-source operating system (OS) kernel that acts as an interface between a computer's hardware and the software you run.

+- Linux distributions are usable os that uses linux kernel and package management system

+- its multiuser, multiple users can access system resources simultaneously

 - It is based on Unix, and it’s widely used in servers, desktops, embedded systems, and mobile devices (like Android).